Scientists hunt for clues to better diagnose triggered hives

 Summary

-This study aims to find biological markers (biomarkers) that can help diagnose and monitor chronic induced urticaria, a condition where specific triggers like cold or pressure cause itchy hives.
-Researchers will compare 40 participants—including patients with cold urticaria or symptomatic dermographism, patients with chronic spontaneous urticaria, and healthy volunteers—using skin biopsies, blood tests, and imaging.
-The goal is to improve diagnosis and treatment monitoring, not to test a new therapy.
+This study aims to find biological markers (biomarkers) that can help diagnose and monitor chronic induced urticaria (CIndU), a condition where specific triggers like cold or pressure cause itchy hives or swelling.
+Researchers will compare 40 participants—including people with CIndU, those with chronic spontaneous urticaria (no clear trigger), and healthy volunteers—using skin biopsies, blood tests, and imaging.
+The goal is to improve diagnosis and treatment monitoring beyond current methods that rely mainly on patient history and provocation tests.

 Disclaimer